 - Landscape Species/Guilds: terrestrial and aquatic species specific or collections of species, which represent specific additional conservation targets/needs beyond communities (e.g. pronghorn, raptors);

-A full list and description of conservation elements will be included in the Pre-Assessment Report.
+A full list and description of conservation elements is included in the Pre-Assessment Report

 Go to Top

 Change agents are disturbances on the landscape that can influence ecosystem health.
 They can have natural causes, such as wildfire; human causes, such as energy development; or result from the interaction of both, such as climate change.
 A key purpose of this REA is to understand the influences of significant, widespread change agents on the natural resources (represented by the conservation elements discussed above) of the Madrean Archipelago.

 This REA will examine the potential effects of the following change agents.
 A more complete discussion of change agents will be presented in the Pre-Assessment Report.

 Change agents to be addressed in Madrean Archipelago REA are:

 - Climate Change

 - Development: Industrial, Urban, and Agricultural